 I hate commitment.
 It’s terrifying!
-Failing to keep a commitment devastates me, no matter how small.
+Failure to keep a commitment devastates me, no matter how small.
 So, I shy away from it.
-I procrastinated all day about accepting Jeff Goins’s 30 day #My500Words writing challenge for the month of January, because I figured if I waited long enough, it would be too late to commit and then I couldn’t fail.
-One way to avoid being a failure is to not commit—just don’t take the risk.
+I procrastinated all day about accepting author and writing coach Jeff Goins’s 30 day #My500Words writing challenge because I figured if I waited long enough, it would be too late to commit and then I couldn’t fail.
+One way to avoid failure is to not commit—just don’t take the risk.
 Right?
 Wrong.

 The Bible admonishes us to count the cost, to consider if we are able to complete a task before we begin and to let our yea be yea and our nay be nay.
 We should have reverence for commitment, but there’s a difference between responsibly considering decisions and living in neutral.
 Neutral often slides into reverse motion